boltops-tools/lono-docs/_docs/extras/lambda-layers.md

 order: 2
 ---

+Lono can build and upload Lambda Layers.

+## Lambda Layer Example

-Lono supports building and uploading Ruby Gem Lambda Layers.
-Here's an example Lambda function and Gemfile to demonstrate how lono helps with building Lambda layers.
+Here's an example to demonstrate how lono can help build a Lambda Layer.

-app/files/lambda-function/index.rb:
+First, here's a Lambda function in Ruby.

+app/blueprints/demo/files/lambda-function/index.rb:

 ```ruby
 def lambda_handler(event:, context:)